-1.5 Terminology
+1.4 Terminology

-- The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD - NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described - 155 in [RFC 2119].
+- 52 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD - NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described - 54 in [RFC 2119].

-1.5.1 Notational Conventions
+1.4.1 Notational Conventions

-- 157 This specification uses the following syntax to define normative outlines for messages: - The syntax appears as an XML instance, but values in italics indicate data types instead of literal values. - 159 Characters are appended to elements and attributes to indicate cardinality: - 160 "?"
-(0 or 1) - 161 "" (0 or more) - 162 "+" (1 or more) - The character "|" is used to indicate a choice between alternatives. - The characters "[" and "]" are used to indicate that contained items are to be treated as a group with respect to cardinality or choice. - Ellipses (i.e., "...") indicate points of extensibility.
+- 56 This specification uses the following syntax to define normative outlines for messages: - The syntax appears as an XML instance, but values in italics indicate data types instead of literal values. - Characters are appended to elements and attributes to indicate cardinality: - 60 "?"
+(0 or 1) - "" (0 or more) - "+" (1 or more) - The character "|" is used to indicate a choice between alternatives. - The characters "[" and "]" are used to indicate that contained items are to be treated as a group with respect to cardinality or choice. - Ellipses (i.e., "...") indicate points of extensibility.
 Additional children and/or attributes MAY be added at the indicated extension points but MUST NOT contradict the semantics of the parent and/or owner, respectively.
-If a receiver does not recognize an extension, the receiver SHOULD ignore the extension. - XML namespace prefixes (see Table 3) are used to indicate the namespace of the element being defined. - Elsewhere in this specification, the characters "[" and "]" are used to call out references and property names.
+If a receiver does not recognize an extension, the receiver SHOULD ignore the extension. - XML namespace prefixes (see Table 1) are used to indicate the namespace of the element being defined. - Elsewhere in this specification, the characters "[" and "]" are used to call out references and property names.
 This specification uses the [action] and Fault properties [WS-Addressing] to define faults.

-174 1.5.2 Terms and Definitions
+74 1.4.2 Terms and Definitions

-- Defined below are the basic definitions for the terms used in this specifications. - 176 Target Service - 177 An endpoint that makes itself available for discovery. - 178 Client - 179 An endpoint that searches for Target Service(s). - 180 Discovery Proxy - An endpoint that facilitates discovery of Target Services by Clients. - 182 Hello
+- 75 Defined below are the basic definitions for the terms used in this specification. - 76 Target Service - 77 An endpoint that makes itself available for discovery. - 78 Client - 79 An endpoint that searches for Target Service(s). - 80 Discovery Proxy - An endpoint that facilitates discovery of Target Services by Clients. - 82 Hello

-- A message sent by a Target Service when it joins a network; this message contains key information for the Target Service.
-A Hello message is also sent by a Discovery Proxy to reduce multicast traffic on an ad hoc network; this message contains key information about the Discovery Proxy. - 187 Bye - A best-effort message sent by a Target Service when it leaves a network. - 189 Probe - A message sent by a Client searching for a Target Service by Type and/or Scope. - 191 Resolve - A message sent by a Client searching for a Target Service by name.
+A message sent by a Target Service when it joins a network; this message contains key information for the Target Service.
+A Hello message is also sent by a Discovery Proxy to reduce multicast traffic on an ad hoc network; this message contains key information about the Discovery Proxy.